sparsity-xyz/sparsity-demo/fibonacci-js/README.md

 make request-fib NUM=30
 ```

 Wait for the **Bridge** and **Fleet** to process the request.
-The system will first start the ABCI container and then compute the result within seconds.
+The system will first start the ABCI container and then compute the result, each taking several seconds depending on the machine's performance.
 Once you see a message like this in the Fleet terminal:

 ```
 I[2025-03-20|01:14:18.616] Settlement success                           hash=0xc58176e897f9755822bd6001e3e1fdb086d62ffcc846e6c873e4a70323262d4f